BeachCodersAcademy/CodeWave/README.md

 * Understand how transitions work (transition -> hover).

 #### Day 5 - Bootstrap
-* How to import Bootstrap to a web page (w/ proper ordering).
+* How to correctly set up a grid layout.
 * How to target specific elements of Bootstrap components (hint: inspector).

 #### Day 6 - JavaScript